Interpreting Blackbox Models via Model Extraction: Evaluation

-\paragraph{{\bf\em Questions.}}
+\paragraph{Questions.}

-We designed three questions to test whether the user could understand a model.
-Similar to the questions regarding the interpretations of the diabetes risk classifier, we adapt each of these questions to each of the two models interpreting the control policy.
-In addition, one of the questions tests whether the user can compute how the model classifies a given state, and the remaining two questions test whether the user can reason about potential symmetries of the model.
-For example, one of these questions asks: \begin{displayquote} In theory, the action taken should not depend on the position of the cart.
-Does the decision tree satisfy this property? \end{displayquote}
+We designed three questions to check whether user could understand the interpretations.
+Two questions test whether the user can reason about desirable symmetries of the policy, e.g.: \begin{displayquote} In theory, the action taken should not depend on the position of the cart.
+Does the decision tree satisfy this property? \end{displayquote} The third question tests whether the user can compute how the interpretation acts in given state.
+As for the diabetes risk benchmark, we adapt each question to each of the two interpretations.

-\paragraph{{\bf\em Results.}}
+\paragraph{Results.}

-We show results from our user study in Figure~\ref{fig:fidelity} (d) (averaged across questions as before).
-As can be seen, users responded equally or more accurately when using the decision tree, despite the fact that the decision tree was somewhat larger than the decision sets.
-In this case, the overall effect was not significant, but nevertheless the decision tree was not less interpretable than the decision set.
-As before, for each question, a majority of users answered correctly, so we believe our questions were fair.
-Finally, we timed two users; one responded faster for the decision tree, and the other responded faster for the decision set (on average, 32 sec. per decision tree question and 35 sec. per decision set question).
+We show user accuracies for each interpretation in Figure~\ref{fig:fidelity} (d) (averaged across users and questions).
+Users responded equally or more accurately for our decision tree, even though it is larger (the difference is not statistically significant).
+For every question, a majority of users answered correctly, so we believe our questions were fair.